 In response to the current coronavirus situation, Melbourne Polytechnic is delivering courses in Semester 2, 2020 via a blended mode with scheduled remote learning wherever possible.
-Some activity and training for a small number of courses will also be undertaken on campus, in line with the government’s directive that travel is allowed for study or work which cannot be undertaken at home.

 To support the wellbeing of everyone required to be on campus, Melbourne Polytechnic has implemented strict health and safety measures across all sites.
 These include following physical distancing guidelines and an increased level of cleaning and hygiene.

 In line with the Victorian Government’s directive, face coverings are mandatory to wear whenever you are away from your place of residence.
 From Thursday 23 July 2020, everyone on campus will be required to wear a face covering at Melbourne Polytechnic.

 We are working diligently to support our community in an effort to reduce the spread of COVID-19.
 We are continually assessing information provided to the Institute from a range of government agencies including the Department of Health and Human Services, the Australian Department of Health, the World Health Organization, Department of Education Victoria and more recently, Worksafe Victoria.